papataku/z40-zmk-config/README.md

-# Blank Slate ZMK Firmware
+# z40  ZMK Firmware

-This repo contains the firmware for the Blank Slate PCB.
+This repo contains the firmware for the z40 BLE PCB.

-For full build guide for the Blank Slate, see https://docs.lpgala.xyz/docs/blank-slate-build-guide/overview/

-# Soft Off Support

-Blank Slate includes support for a ZMK feature this is still [in a PR](https://github.com/zmkfirmware/zmk/pull/1942).
-By default, this repository builds against that feature branch to ensure that works properly.

 Should you desire to track ZMK `main` (or some other branch of ZMK), simply edit the `config/west.yml` file and replace the contents with: